-However, the Company's rigs are under long-term contracts through Q2 2018 (BassDrill Beta) and early 2020 with an option to extend (Atlantica Delta).
-Atlantica expects that near-term growth will come from short cycle investment projects like shallow water drilling in new formations and in work-over and re-drilling projects in existing fields.
-The Company believes that the tender assist drilling segment is likely to benefit in the earlier stages of any industry recovery as E&P companies focus on development drilling.
+Beyond the short-term, Atlantica expects that further growth in the Company's markets will come from short cycle investment projects like shallow water drilling in new formations and work-over and redrilling projects in existing fields.
+The Company believes the tender assist drilling segment is likely to benefit in the earlier stages of any industry recovery as E&P companies focus on development drilling.

-In an improved market, and in part following the deployment of BassDrill Beta to Brazil, the Company continues to envision a geographical expansion of the semi-submersible tender market outside of the traditional equatorial waters (10 degrees either side of the equator).
+In an improved market the Company continues to envision a geographical expansion of the semisubmersible tender market outside of the traditional equatorial waters (10 degrees either side of the equator).
 This could lead to a continual increase in demand for semi-submersible tenders for use with both bottom supported (fixed) platforms as well as deep-water development using spars and TLP.

-Hamilton, Bermuda May 15, 2017
+Hamilton, Bermuda May 10, 2018